rchipka/agglo/README.md

     ```
 * *distance*

- Specifies the function to use for measing the distance between each input.
+ Specifies the function to use for measuring the distance between each input.

  * "euclidean"
  * "manhattan"